techidaily/site-win11-tips/source/_posts/how-to-master-windows-blue-screen-troubleshooting.md

  Repeat the following steps to download and install the Microsoft Error Lookup tool:

-1. Launch a web browser on your system and visit the[Microsoft Error Lookup Tool download page](https://www.microsoft.com/en-us/download/details.aspx?id=100432) .
+1. Launch a web browser on your system and visit the [Microsoft Error Lookup Tool download page](https://www.microsoft.com/en-us/download/details.aspx?id=100432) .
 2. Scroll down and click on the Download button.
 It will take a few seconds for the download to complete.
-3. Press**Win + E** to[launch the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) and navigate to the Microsoft Error Lookup Tool executable file download location.
+3. Press**Win + E** to [launch the File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) and navigate to the Microsoft Error Lookup Tool executable file download location.
 4. Since it is a command-line tool, you will have to run it by typing its full name.
 The default download name is**Err\_6.4.5** which will be trouble to remember and type correctly every time in the Command Prompt.
 So, we will rename it to something easier like**Err** .
 5. Right-click on the Microsoft Error Lookup tool executable file and select**Show more options** .
 ![Renaming Microsoft Error Lookup Tool](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/03/renaming-microsoft-error-lookup-tool.jpg)